Yemen's warring parties endorse truce from midnight as fighting rages

 He told Reuters that the more thorny political discussions would wait until after the humanitarian work was done.

-Yemen’s government has demanded that the Houthis comply with a U.N.
+Yemen’s government has demanded that the Houthis comform to a U.N.
 Security Council Resolution in April which called on them to quit seized land and release prisoners.

 “We must distinguish between the so-called humanitarian truce which has been insisted upon by the United Nations for a while and what we insist upon and hope for: that there will be a full truce with a comprehensive ceasefire including the withdrawal of forces,” Yemeni Foreign Minister Riyadh Yasseen told state-owned Saudi Ekhbariya TV on Thursday.